 - Interpretation of outside evaluations for implementation within the school

 - Observation of specific students, with the consent of the parent or guardian

 - Maintenance of confidential individual testing records

-- Acting as a liaison with outside professionals to support the progress of students within the school
+- Communication with outside professionals to support the progress of students within the school

 - Consultation and resource sharing with faculty, staff and parents to support the growth and development of the students

-The psychologists administer limited, individual testing in the Primary School, with the written consent of the parent or guardian, when specific information will assist with academic planning.
+The psychologists administer limited, individual testing, with the written consent of the parent or guardian, when specific information will assist with academic planning.
 Tests are selected in accordance with the needs of the individual student.

 An outside referral will be recommended if a more extensive assessment is warranted.
-Individual psychological/educational assessments can be arranged through the student's public school district or through a psychologist in private practice.
-Laurel School psychologists do not diagnose learning disabilities and, therefore, testing must take place with an outside specialist.
+Individual psychological/educational assessments can be arranged through the Shaker Heights City School District or through a psychologist in private practice.
+To avoid conflicts of interest, Laurel School psychologists do not evaluate students for diagnostic purposes; therefore, full evaluations must be conducted by an outside specialist.

-Other tutorial arrangements that families develop for their daughters without consultation with the Division Director or Director of Learning Enhancement are viewed as separate from Laurel School.
-Faculty guidelines state that Laurel classroom teachers are not permitted to tutor for financial compensation any student currently in their classes or, during the summer, any student in the class she/he has just finished teaching.
+If parents wish to hire a Laurel teacher to tutor their daughter, faculty guidelines state that Laurel classroom teachers are not permitted to tutor for financial compensation any student currently in their classes or, during the summer, any student in the class she/he has just finished teaching.